temporalio/documentation/docs-src/concepts/what-is-the-temporal-web-ui.md

 - End time
 - A [List Filter](/concepts/what-is-a-list-filter)

-Date and Time—users can set their preferred date and time format as one of the following:
+For start time and end time, users can set their preferred date and time format as one of the following:

 - UTC
 - Local